Studio-Quatro/job-finder/docs/2-first_approach.md

 For us, is fundamental have a MVP (minimum viable product) delivered even from the first development cycle.
 For you, that means a first version of your product totally functional with his fundamental features ready to use (IN SIX WEEKS).

 Working in this way, after each delivery, we have two weeks to analyze the product with you and your users and planning posible pivots.
-In our experience, it's very frecuent that users don't use some very complex features and, in the other hand, are loving other thing that we considered a "secondary thing".
-Fortunately, we don't need wait a year or six months to take other path or maybe give more protagonism to that secondary thing that was awesome for your users.
+In our experience, it's very frecuent that users don't use some very complex features and, in the other hand, are loving other thing that we considered a "secondary thing" at first.
+Fortunately, we don't need wait a year or six months to take other path or maybe give more protagonism to that secondary thing that was awesome for your users. *We could do that in the next six weeks development cicle*.

 ## Tech stack

 For this specific problem, we propose to use the following technology stack.
+It ensures scaling posibilities and fast developments cycles.
+Plus, we love using modern and super powerful technologies.

 ![Tech stack](figures/stack.png)